walterwong1001/snowflake/README.md

 You should use NTP to keep your system clock accurate.
 Snowflake protects from non-monotonic clocks, i.e. clocks that run backwards.
 If your clock is running fast and NTP tells it to repeat a few milliseconds, snowflake will refuse to generate ids(return 0) until a time that is after the last time we generated an id.
 Even better, run in a mode where ntp won't move the clock backwards.
 See http://wiki.dovecot.org/TimeMovedBackwards#Time_synchronization for tips on how to do this.

+# Snowflake ID Generator

+A simple and efficient ID generator using the Snowflake algorithm and Etcd for distributed unique ID generation.

+## Features

+- Generates unique 64-bit IDs using the Snowflake algorithm.
+- Integrates with Etcd for distributed configuration and worker ID assignment.
+- Easy to use with Go interfaces.

 ## Installation

 ```